 That figure was a reduction of 50,000 from the month after the policy had come into force.
 It has not been introduced in Northern Ireland.

-Labour dubbed the change a "bedroom tax" and has promised to scrap it if it wins the next election.'On track'
+Labour dubbed the change a "bedroom tax" and has promised to scrap it if it wins the next election.

 The government had argued there were two reasons for cutting housing benefit for those of working age living in social housing with spare bedrooms - to reduce the benefits bill and to help the 300,000 people living in overcrowded accommodation.

 But the BBC research - involving 331 social housing providers across England, Scotland and Wales with Freedom of Information requests submitted to councils and surveys of housing associations - found just under 6% of tenants whose benefit was cut had moved house.